FAQ About Patient Care

 Why should I see a chiropractor?

-Many people see a Doctor of Chiropractic for back, neck and joint pain, while others seek relief from the discomfort caused by headaches, high blood pressure, asthma or other conditions.
-Other finds that regular visits to their chiropractor keep them in peak condition.
+Many people see a chiropractor for back, neck and joint pain, while others seek relief from the discomfort caused by headaches.

 Does chiropractic treatment require referral from an MD?